 The majority of the Issuer's revenues are generated in Hong Kong dollar and U.S. dollar.
 Hong Kong dollar has been linked to U.S. dollar since 1983, but there can be no assurance that such linkage will be maintained in the future.
 The Hong Kong Government has from time to time expressed a commitment to maintain exchange rate stability under the Linked Exchange Rate System.
-Although the Issuer adopts a prudent currency risk management policy to manage its currency risk (see "Description of the Issuer - Risk Management - (b) Market Risk - (iv) Currency risk"), the Issuer can offer no assurance that its business, financial condition and the results of its operations would not be adversely affected by the impact on the Hong Kong dollar to U.S. dollar is discontinued.
+Although the Issuer adopts a prudent currency risk management policy to manage its currency risk (see "Description of the Issuer - Risk Management - (b) Market Risk - (iv) Currency risk"), the Issuer can offer no assurance that its business, financial condition and the results of its operations would not be adversely affected by the impact on the Hong Kong economy arising from any devaluation or revaluation of Hong Kong dollar or if the link of Hong Kong dollar to U.S. dollar is discontinued.